- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 Standing 9 1/2 feet tall with a Bucyrus Erie Crane welded to the end of a 15,000-pound steel beam salvaged from the World Trade Center and flying an American Flag, this memorial is situated in Toledo Memorial Park Cemetery.
 The beam points directly east to the World Trade Center.

 Toledo Memorial Park Cemetery & Mausoleum, Monroe St/Harroun Rd, Sylvania, OH

-This small park is built around a twisted beam from the World Trade Center Towers pays respects to those lost on that day which included 28-year old Alicia Nicole Titus, Champaign County resident, and United Airlines Flight Attendant who was on United Flight 175 that struck the South Tower.
+This small park is built around a twisted beam from the World Trade Center Towers and pays respects to those lost on that day which included 28-year-old Alicia Nicole Titus, Champaign County resident and United Airlines Flight Attendant who was on United Flight 175 that struck the South Tower.

 St Rt 55/US Rt 68, Urbana, OH

 This memorial park features a jagged piece of steel salvaged from the WTC towers.
 This park also includes memorials to honor first responders who have died in the line of duty in Westerville.